-Question Answer Marks

-2 The Holocaust 40

-Interpretation/Approach

-The main interpretation is that the German people knew, and did not disapprove, that the invasion of Russia involved the mass murder of Jews, and that this mass murder was a result of official policy.
+Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The main interpretation is that bystanders (the West) are blamed for (i) not being more sympathetic to the fate of the Jews, and (ii) not doing more to help.
 Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-This is an interpretation that takes issue with the idea that public knowledge in Germany of the Holocaust was limited.
-It argues instead that such knowledge was widespread, and that people assumed that the Nazi regime had an official policy of removal of Jews to the East in order to exterminate them.
-Although this is primarily an extract about public knowledge, it can be inferred that the Nazis had intent to commit genocide, thus the only label that can satisfactorily be applied to it at L5/L6 is intentionalist.
-Nowhere is there an argument that genocide was caused by circumstances of war, so functionalist/structuralist will be L3 at best.
-'Synthesis' could be L4 if the intentionalism aspect is satisfactorily explained.
+This is an interpretation that is about bystanders.
+It argues that, although the facts were known, the reality of genocide was not fully grasped.
+However, the main reason why the Allies took no effective action to stop the Holocaust was that it was seen as a low priority, certainly compared with the task of winning the war.
+Unlike some historians who have argued that effective action to help the Jews was impossible, this account suggests that, particularly in the later stages of the war, it would have been possible to save many lives.
+Answers in L5 and L6 will be explicit about the historian attributing blame.
+If blame is clearly argued but with no separate explanations of the two aspects of the interpretation, then L5.
+In L4 the blame will be implicit , in that the historian will be demonstrating blameworthiness rather than attributing blame (either attitudes or actions is sufficient).
+L3 is sub-messages only.
+This is not an extract about causation of the Holocaust, and use of historiographical labels to describe the historian's approach will not therefore be appropriate.
+Insistence on such labels will be evidence of misunderstanding and will prevent answers achieving Levels 5 and 6.
 Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.